List of Marvel Comics characters: R: Dallas Riordan

 Furious over the way her life had been destroyed by the Thunderbolts, Dallas decided to join the V-Battalion as Citizen V. She became somewhat of a super-hero herself, first fighting Zemo, and then going up against the Crimson Cowl, before the latter framed her as the Crimson Cowl as a set-up to throw off the trail.
 Dallas was then arrested yet was rescued from prison by the V-Battalion.
-She soon tried to track down the Crimson Cowl, but instead found herself fighting the Imperial Forces of America (which ironically were funded by Zemo).
-The V-Battalion ordered Dallas to assassinate Henry Peter Gyrich because the Commission on Superhuman Activities (CSA) had been compromised by the nanite conspiracy spearheaded by Baron Strucker of Hydra.
-Dallas refused and the V-Battalion sent operatives to stop her from informing the Thunderbolts of their plans.

-When she returned to the United States, Dallas tried to get help from the Thunderbolts but a battle broke out between the two groups and Dallas vanished in battle, kidnapped again by the Crimson Cowl.
-Dallas wound up in a prison base on the border of Symkaria and Latveria.
+Dallas is captured by the Crimson Cowl and held in a prison on the border of Symkaria and Latveria.
 She managed to find a means of escape but chose to confront the Crimson Cowl instead; the battle ended with her falling off a bridge and into a river.
-Dallas washed up in Doctor Doom's Latveria, and her back was crushed, requiring her to use a wheelchair for mobility.
+Dallas's back is crushed, requiring her to use a wheelchair for mobility.
 Dallas soon began to get visitations from her ex-boyfriend Erik who had been killed by Scourge.
-Dallas was eventually freed from Latveria by the Redeemers at which point she came back to the United States.